 To keep the lantern from moving around much, place it on a kitchen chair and push the chair in until the lantern sits snugly against the edge of the table.
 It’s best to figure out the placement of the pattern before removing the parchment paper backing.

-Once you’ve added 4 orange and silver patterns around the sides of the BB-8, don’t forget to add an orange pattern on top.
+Once you’ve added 4 orange and silver designs around the sides of the BB-8, you are ready to add an orange pattern on top.

 I hung BB-8 up in the bedroom and might add a lantern cord to turn it into a BB-8 light.
 It also makes a great decoration for a Star Wars themed party.
 You could even make a smaller version, just keep in mind the scale difference between the BB-8 body and head.